Shawn Roll PhD, OTR/L, CWCE, RMSK

 Shawn C. Roll received his B.S. in Occupational Therapy from The Ohio State University, graduating magna cum laude with distinction.
-He continued his post-secondary education at OSU, obtaining an M.S. in Allied Health Education with a Minor in Research Methods and received his Ph.D. in Health and Rehabilitation Sciences, with an Interdisciplinary Specialization in College and University Teaching.
-Dr. Roll's clinical experience is in work programs, focusing on assessment, prevention, and rehabilitation of work-related injuries.
-Dr. Roll is a registered and licensed occupational therapist (OTR/L), a Certified Work Capacity Evaluator (CWCE), and a registered musculoskeletal sonographer (RMSK).
+He continued his post-secondary education at OSU, obtaining an M.S. in Allied Health Professions with a Minor in Research Methods in Human Resources Development, and received his Ph.D. degree in Health and Rehabilitation Sciences with an Interdisciplinary Specialization in College and University Teaching.
+Dr. Roll's clinical experience is in work programs, focusing on assessment, prevention and rehabilitation of work-related injuries.
+Dr. Roll is a registered and licensed occupational therapist (OTR/L), a Certified Work Capacity Evaluator (CWCE) and a registered musculoskeletal sonographer (RMSK).

 Dr. Roll has developed an interdisciplinary research career combining his clinical occupational therapy skills with specialization in musculoskeletal sonography and industrial engineering/ergonomics.
 Through his research, he collaborates with rehabilitation providers, radiologic sciences, industrial and systems engineering, neurology and orthopedics.
 Dr. Roll's research strives to advance the understanding of musculoskeletal disorders through a holistic approach, to effectively evaluate and provide prevention or rehabilitation interventions within the adult population.
 His research focus includes:

 - Use of diagnostic sonography in the evaluation, prevention and treatment of musculoskeletal disorders with a primary focus on the upper extremities